borglab/gtsam.org/_posts/2020-08-30-Laplacian.md

 ![png](/assets/images/Laplacian//Laplacian_51_1.png)

-It does not look very good in 1D, so let's plot it in 3D, using a color map to encode the Fiedler vector's values:
+This does not look very good in 1D, so let's plot it in 3D, using a color map to encode the Fiedler vector's values:

 ```